Back to Blog

 Default contribution rates are changing.
 From 1 April 2026, the minimum employee and employer contribution rate increases from 3 percent to 3.5 percent.
 From 1 April 2028, it increases again to 4 percent.

-Higher contribution rates mean more members will automatically contribute enough to claim the full member tax credit without needing voluntary top-ups.
+Higher contribution rates mean more members will automatically contribute enough to claim the full government contribution without needing voluntary top-ups.

 Self-Employed Considerations

-Self-employed people must make voluntary contributions to receive the member tax credit.
+Self-employed people must make voluntary contributions to receive the government contribution.
 Unlike employees, there is no automatic deduction from income.

 Setting up regular direct debits ensures consistent contributions.
-Contributing at least $1,042.86 across the year claims the full credit.
+Contributing at least $1,042.86 across the year claims the full contribution.

 Many self-employed members forget to contribute or undercontribute, missing out on the government contribution they could have claimed.